 Nationwide Prohibition did not begin in the United States until January 1920, when the Eighteenth Amendment to the U.S. Constitution went into effect.
 The 18th amendment was ratified in 1919, and was repealed in December 1933 with the ratification of the Twenty-first Amendment.

-At the onset of Prohibition, the Bielfeldt Brewing Company was sold to Head Brewer, Carl Ebner, Sr. Ebner bottled soda pop, but also continued to secretly produce beer.
+At the onset of Prohibition, the Bielfeldt Brewing Company was sold to Head Brewer, Carl Ebner, Sr. According to the 1920 census, Ebner ran a “soda-pop” bottling plant that proved to be a front for a massive illegal bootlegging operation.
 Soon, federal agents raided the brewery with axes, smashed the vats, and thousands of gallons of beer were poured into Thorn Creek.
-Ebner’s business was ruined and the brewery quickly fell into the control of Chicago’s crime elements.

 Ebner was ruined and the brewery quickly fell into the control of the Chicago crime syndicate.
 First to take control was Al Capone who re-established the brewery to supply the countless speakeasies he controlled throughout Chicagoland.
 Capone had a subordinate henchman named Joe Saltis manage his operation.

 Naturally, the Thronton brewery had everything necessary to bootleg large volumes of beer and spirits.
 What’s more, the brewery was located off-the-grid, just a few miles outside the city of Chicago.
 Chicago politicians and public officials had much deeper pockets so operating in Thornton was much more affordable.

 The Syndicate was able to operate with near impunity in Thornton.
 The Thornton Brewery/bootlegging operation continued to grow and was soon the largest bootlegging operation in Chicagoland, generating ungodly amounts of wealth for the gangsters.